mnaderian/onlinefavoriteslist/README.md

 # onlinefavoriteslist
-The source code of the course "From Vanilla to Laravel: Beginning Advancedly!"
+The source code for the course "From Vanilla to Laravel: Beginning Advancedly!"